• Skip to primary navigation

 To make the frosting:

-• Add the cream cheese and butter to a bowl.
-Cream or mix with a spoon until there are no lumps and the mixture is just combined.
+- Add the vegan cream cheese and butter to a bowl.
+Whisk or beat until the mixture is light and fluffy and there are no lumps.
 Add the sugar and mix until just combined.
 If you overmix the frosting, it will become loose and may not hold up.
 Add more powdered sugar for a firmer frosting (note 4).

 Notes